Piazza Instructor Guide

 What can I use it for?

-You can use Piazza to facilitate student discussions:
+You can use Piazza to facilitate student discussions and participation:

-• Supporting instruction between peers, wherein students can create and discuss topics and ideas with each other
+• Supporting peer learning, wherein students can create and discuss topics with each other

 • Providing a platform for students to collaborate and answer each other’s questions